Skip to the main content.

 Is 60 the new 30?
 The marketplace belongs to the older consumer.
 Collectively, they're the most affluent segment of society controlling nearly half of all US purchasing dollars.
 Their kids are grown up with families of their own, leaving them with higher levels of disposable income.

 While marketers tend to court the 18-49 demographic, the world is actually getting older.
-People are living longer and aging radically different compared to previous generations.
+People are living longer and aging radically differently compared to previous generations.
 The "I've fallen, and I can't get up!" commercials of the 1980s have no place in modern marketing (or society at large).
 Today's retirees are starting businesses and charities, running marathons, and traveling widely.

 The older demographic is active and engaged and just as deserving of the same uplifting marketing lauded on younger consumers.
 Older consumers are likely to transform the imagery, lifestyle, and experience associated with aging in many ways.
 For one, they have placed a premium on health and wellness.
 They’re living longer; why not lead better, healthier lives?
 Consumer approaches to aging are changing, and marketing tactics need to evolve in tandem.